Satnam-here/Kubernetes_Learning_Demo/README.md

-# Kubernetes_Learning_Demo
+#Kubernetes_Learning_Demo
-This project deploys a web app with MongoDB on Kubernetes using Minikube.
-It manages sensitive data with Kubernetes secrets, exposes the app via a NodePort for external access, and demonstrates key DevOps skills in container orchestration and application deployment on K8s.
+This project is my first in-hand learning experience with Kubernetes, where I deployed a web app with MongoDB on Kubernetes using Minikube.
+The app is containerized using Docker, and I used Kubernetes secrets to manage sensitive data.
+The app is exposed externally via a NodePort, demonstrating key DevOps skills in container orchestration and deployment on K8s.